Silverlamb/silverlamb.github.io/README.md

 # ^ this is my alias

 Hey, it seems like you've caught me in the process of developing my website.
-I'll be adding consecutive updates for the website, and I'm expecting the next one to be around **August 31st, 2025**.
+I'll be adding consecutive updates for the website, and I'm expecting the next one to be around **September 7th, 2025**.
 If not, I'll update the date here to one in the future.
 I'm am currently working on the **design and theme** update.

 Here is a quick blurb for the moment...